Terminology in xneelo Cloud

 For example, for a small workload, you could select the flavor ‘s-g-1cpu-1gb’, which will provision 1 VCPU and 1GB of RAM.

-An image is a collection of files for a specific operating system that you use to create or rebuild a server.
+An image is a collection of files for a specific operating system that you use to create an instance.
 A set of pre-built public images are available which are maintained by xneelo.
-You can also create custom private images, which cannot be accessed by other cloud domains.
+You can also create custom images, which cannot be accessed by other cloud domains.

 A boot source is the template used to create an instance.
 A boot source could be an image, an image snapshot, a volume, or a volume snapshot.